owacoder/seatainer/README.md

     /* You can get the type of an element by calling cc_el_type() */ ContainerElementType type = cc_el_type(element);

+Elements can contain the stored value, or they can reference another storage location.
+This ability is critical to be able to access real elements in containers.

+    /* Access the actual storage location of the type (in this case, a SignedInt) */ signed int *signedIntLocation = cc_el_storage_location(element);

+    /* Determine whether the location is local or an external reference
+     * (cc_el_storage_location_ptr() is guaranteed to return non-NULL) */
+    signed int *signedIntLocationPtr = *cc_el_storage_location_ptr(element);

+    /* Now, if signedIntLocationPtr is NULL, the value is local to the Element.
+     * If it is non-NULL, the value is stored externally, in some other data structure */ if (signedIntLocationPtr) puts("signed int element references external location");
+    else
+        puts("signed int data is stored locally in element");

+##### Overhead

+Based on testing on x86 platforms, the memory overhead is 24 bytes/element on 32-bit platforms, and 32 bytes/element on 64-bit platforms.

+#### Containers

+##### Introduction

+Containers allow you to group data in an easy-to-use way.
+They allow dynamic resizing, and even allow for constructors, copy-constructors, and destructors.
+This ability allows you to nest containers, such as a vector of vectors of ints, without worrying about memory management.

+##### Overhead

 ### What version of C is supported?